klejdiLOL/i3-Dotfiles-OM-personal_only-/README.md

 - Only used as a base, heavily modified

 ## Additional Info
+Please consider reading [Features' List](https://github.com/klejdiLOL/i3-Dotfiles-OM-personal_only-/blob/main/features.md) to know what to expect from this repository.

 For developing and requirements reasons, all of the dotfiles are made to be put into the user's home folder, not a system-wide folder.
 For this reason, only key elements will be visible when logged through ``root`` account, and the system will look broken.
 The shortcuts will all work though.

 ## Note: License